In construction, delays and hazards cost millions—Assignar brings real-time visibility to empower faster communication to make safer decisions

 Initial usability testing was conducted internally with our Customer Success Managers.
 Followed by interviews with 6 customers to validate the prototype and gather insights.Key feedback and improvements included:

-Notification logic to handle missed replies
+Add visual signals to handle missed replies

-No major usability issues were reported, validating both the feature’s discoverability and overall user flow.
+Overall feedback: No major usability issues were reported, validating both the feature’s discoverability and overall user flow.

 Outcomes